Shop

 • Themes in U.S. History: American History‘s Themes in U.S. History section explores 26 major themes in American history century by century.
 Organized around such critical subjects as agriculture, demographics, economics, daily life, government, religion, science and technology, war, and women, the essays trace the progress of human history since the 1500s in what would become the United States, fostering critical conceptual thinking and allowing students to focus on a particular theme in one era and then examine that theme across the full reach of American history.
 Discussion questions for each theme encourage students to think critically.

-• Controversies in History: Editorially selected pro/con articles on many high-interest controversies in U.S. history can be found in American History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.
+• Pro/Con Articles: Editorially selected articles on many high-interest controversies in history can be found in American History, enabling researchers to grasp the essence and importance of every conflict and the reasons Americans debated them.

 • Overview Essays: American History includes substantial and thorough overview essays giving extensive background on relevant historical topics and eras.